General

 In its official communication, the CBUAE stated:

-The Central Bank of the UAE is committed to maintaining the integrity of the country’s financial system.
-Every licensed financial institution must follow regulatory standards to prevent financial crimes.
+The Central Bank of the UAE actively enforces rules to maintain the financial system’s integrity, requiring every licensed institution to prevent financial crimes.

 The Bank further emphasized that continuous inspections and enforcement measures will persist as needed.